Close Menu

 If you want to learn more about the lawyers and staff at our law firm, then go to our About Us page.
 For example, Andria Summers can help you prepare for your hearing.
 She has also won thousands of Social Security cases.
 Dianna Cannon has been helping her clients win benefit for over thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our lawyers and staff can help you apply for SSD benefits.
 Likewise, if you need an appeal, we can help you do that too.
-You can learn more about SSA’s appeal forms.
+Learn about SSA’s appeal forms.
 Call us for free today.
-Talk to us about how your muscular dystrophy is keeping you from working.
+Tell us about how your muscular dystrophy is keeping you from working.
 Then, let us help you win SSDI and SSI benefits.

 Facebook Twitter LinkedIn